chris-mohri/Dialogue-System/dialogue.md

 ```
 1. Between each spoken line of a character, the player must be able to press 'space' to continue to the next line
-2. Previous text should be slightly dimned as the current line is loaded onto the screen with standard brightness
+2. Previous text should be slightly dimmed as the current line is loaded onto the screen with standard brightness
 3. There is typically a button that can be pressed to toggle the dialogue system on and off (as a way to let players see the background image more clearly)
 ```